 What Causes Excessive Sweating?

 “If you experience sweating in situations where sweating isn’t necessary, you may have hyperhidrosis,” Dr. Green says.
 If this sounds like you, talk to a board-certified dermatologist to get a proper diagnosis.
 And know that you’re not alone: About 15.3 million people in the U.S. have hyperhidrosis, with 70 percent reporting severe excessive sweating in at least one area of their body, according to a 2016 study in the Archives of Dermatological Research.

 There are two categories of hyperhidrosis: primary (focal) and secondary (generalized).

 Primary hyperhidrosis means you have overactive sweat glands in specific areas of your body, such as your armpits, hands, feet, or face, Dr. Green explains.

 “The cause of primary hyperhidrosis is not yet known, although research suggests that there may be a genetic component to this condition,” she says.

 For example, a 2020 study in Biochemical and Biophysical Research Communications found that people with primary focal hyperhidrosis had overexpression of a gene called activin A receptor type 1 (ACVR1), which can promote the proliferation of sweat gland cells.

 “When caused by a health condition, it is referred to as secondary, or generalized hyperhidrosis, meaning that you will sweat throughout your entire body rather than just focus on spots like your armpits or hands.
-This can also cause night sweats,” says George Bitar, MD, FACS, a board-certified cosmetic plastic surgeon based in Washinton D.C.
-In addition, it can be a side effect of a medication.
+This can also cause night sweats,” says George Bitar, MD, FACS, a board-certified cosmetic plastic surgeon based in Washington, DC.

 These are a few causes that could be behind secondary hyperhidrosis: